github/docs/content/rest/overview/resources-in-the-rest-api.md

 If you are rate limited, you should not try your request until after the time specified by the `x-ratelimit-reset` time.

-### Increasing the unauthenticated rate limit for OAuth Apps
+### Increasing the unauthenticated rate limit for {% data variables.product.prodname_oauth_apps %}

-If your OAuth App needs to make unauthenticated calls with a higher rate limit, you can pass your app's client ID and secret before the endpoint route.
+If your {% data variables.product.prodname_oauth_app %} needs to make unauthenticated calls with a higher rate limit, you can pass your app's client ID and secret before the endpoint route.

 ```shell
 $ curl -u my_client_id:my_client_secret -I {% data variables.product.api_url_pre %}/user/repos